sahilrajput03/sahilrajput03/learn-curl.md

 # response body + response headers
 curl -i localhost:3000
+# -i is alias for --include

 # only response headers
 curl -I localhost:3000
+# -I is an alias for --head

 # only response's status code
 curl -sI localhost:3000 | head -n1 | awk '{print $2}'